Captain Underpants and the Terrifying Return of Tippy Tinkletrousers

 Captain Underpants and the Terrifying Return of Tippy Tinkletrousers is a 2012 American children's novel and the ninth book in the Captain Underpants series by Dav Pilkey.
 It was published on August 28, 2012, six years after the publication of the previous book.
-Tippy Tinkletrousers is actually Professor Poopypants, as revealed in the previous book.
-This book explains how Tippy Tinkletrousers arrived at the end of the eighth book, as well as a prequel story of George and Harold in kindergarten explaining how their friendship began and setting the page for their life before Captain Underpants.
+Tippy Tinkletrousers is actually Professor Poopypants, from Captain Underpants and the Perilous Plot of Professor Poopypants as revealed in the previous book.
+(Captain Underpants and the Preposterous Plight of the Purple Potty People) This book explains how Tippy Tinkletrousers arrived at the end of the eighth book, as well as a prequel story of George and Harold in kindergarten explaining how their friendship began and setting the page for their life before Captain Underpants.

 Plot

 In the last book just before George and Harold get arrested, Tippy Tinkletrousers appears in a time machine/pants robot, and freezes the two cops about to arrest them with a freeze ray built into the robot called the Freezy-Beam 4000.
 But Tippy was not supposed to be there and freeze the two cops, and he interrupted what was supposed to happen.
 What was supposed to happen was that George and Harold were arrested for the crimes that their cloned versions did, and the two (and Krupp) are imprisoned.

-At the Piqua State Penitentiary, Tippy is asked to build a statue (secretly a robot suit) of Warden Gordon Gordon Schmorden, the chief jailer of the prison.
+At the Piqua State Penitentiary, Tippy is asked to build a statue (secretly a robot suit) of Warden Gordon Bordon Schmorden, the chief jailer of the prison.
 On the day Tippy presents his robot suit, he freezes everyone in his way, then takes Krupp to find the boys for Tippy.
 George and Harold snap their fingers bringing Captain Underpants to life, and soon, while trying to freeze him, Tippy accidentally freezes his robotic legs.
 Even though Captain Underpants successfully pulls off the top half of the robo-suit, Tippy escapes by going back in time exactly five years ago.